DSR-RHIT/me447-visualizing-data/cm/cm102-data-studio.md

 ## workflow basics

-From the text, read the following sections and do the exercises indicated
+From the text (Wickham and Grolemund, [2017](#ref-Wickham+Grolemund:2017)), read the following sections and do the exercises indicated

 [4.1 Coding
 basics](https://r4ds.had.co.nz/workflow-basics.html#coding-basics)